Albert Fish: 1919–1930: Escalation

 Around 1919, Fish stabbed an intellectually disabled boy in Georgetown.
-He chose people who were either mentally disabled or African-American as his victims, later explaining that he assumed these people would not be missed when killed.
+He often chose people who were either mentally disabled or African-American as his victims, later explaining that he assumed these people would not be missed when killed.
 Fish would later claim to have occasionally paid boys to procure other children for him.
 Fish tortured, mutilated, and murdered young children with his "implements of Hell": a meat cleaver, a butcher knife, and a small handsaw.

-On July 11, 1924, Fish found eight-year-old Beatrice Kiel playing alone on her parents' farm on Staten Island, New York.
+On July 11, 1924, Fish found 8-year-old Beatrice Kiel playing alone on her parents' farm on Staten Island, New York.
 He offered her money to come and help him look for rhubarb.
 She was about to leave the farm when her mother chased Fish away.
 Fish left but returned later to the Kiels' barn, where he tried to sleep but was discovered by Beatrice's father and forced to leave.
-Three days later, Fish killed Francis McDonnell, also on Staten Island.
-During 1924, the 54-year-old Fish, suffering from psychosis, felt that God was commanding him to torture and sexually mutilate children.
+In 1924, the 54-year-old Fish, suffering from psychosis, felt that God was commanding him to torture and sexually mutilate children.

-Shortly before his abduction of Grace Budd, Fish attempted to test his "implements of Hell" on a child he had been molesting named Cyril Quinn.
+Shortly before he abducted Grace Budd, Fish attempted to test his "implements of Hell" on a 10-year-old child he had been molesting named Cyril Quinn.
 Quinn and his friend were playing box ball on a sidewalk when Fish asked them if they had eaten lunch.
 When they said that they had not, he invited them into his apartment for sandwiches.
 While the two boys were wrestling on Fish's bed, they dislodged his mattress; underneath was a knife, a small handsaw, and a meat cleaver.
 They became frightened and ran out of the apartment.

-Bigamy

 Despite already being married, Fish married Estella Wilcox on February 6, 1930, in Waterloo, New York; they divorced after only one week.
 Fish was arrested in May 1930 for "sending an obscene letter to a woman who answered an advertisement for a maid."
 Following that arrest and another in 1931, he was sent to the Bellevue Hospital for observation.